dotlattice/LatticeObjectTree/README.md

 ## Extensibility

-The goal in designing this library was to make it very simple to use out of the box while still making it very customizable.
-So there are several extension points for replacing the default logic.
+There are many different ways that a tree could be created and used for an object, and the default implementation may not work for all situations.
+So there are several ways to extend or replace the default logic.

 ### Spawn Strategies